-Optional: Principle 4 Company does not have any executive directors who serve in more than two boards of listed companies outside of the group.
+Optional: Principle 4 1.
+Company does not have any executive directors who serve in more than two boards of listed companies outside of the group.
 2. Company schedules board of directors' meetings before the start of the financial year. compliant Yes for regular meetings, and sometimes, there are more than one in a given month 3.
 Board of directors meet at least six times during the year. compliant Indicate the number of board meetings during the year and provide proof The Board meets at least once a month 4.
-Company requires as minimum quorum of at least 2/3 for board decisions. compliant Indicate the required minimum quorum for board decisions Majority for quorum and board approvals Principle 5: The board should endeavor the ex xercise an objective and independent judgment on all corpo rate affairs.
-Recommendation 5.1 l 1 050 5 17 4 1.
-The Board has at least 3 independent directors or such number as to constitute onethird of the board, whichever is higher. compliant Provide information or link/reference to a document containing information on the number of independent directors in the board.
-SEC Form 17-A Definitive Information Statement SEC Form 17-C filed on the same day the Annual Stockholders' Meeting and Organizational Meeting of the Board is held Recommendation 5.2 1.
+Company requires as minimum quorum of at least 2/3 for board decisions. compliant Indicate the required minimum quorum for board decisions Majority for quorum and board approvals Principle 5: The board should endeavor the ex kercise an objective and independent judgment on all corpo rate affairs.
+Recommendation 5.1 1.
+The Board has at least 3 independent directors or such number as to constitute one- third of the board, whichever is higher. compliant Provide information or link/reference to a document containing information on the number of independent directors in the board.
+Recommendation 5.2 Recommendation 5.2 1.
 The independent directors possess all the qualifications and none of the disqualifications to hold the positions. compliant Provide information or link/reference to a document containing information on the qualifications of the independent directors.
 SEC Form 17-A Definitive Information Statement

-Supplement to Recommendation 5.2 1.
+Supplement to Recommendation 5.2 Supplement to Recommendation 5.2 1.
 Company has no shareholder agreements, by-laws provisions, or other arrangements that constrain the directors' ability to vote independently. compliant Provide link/reference to a document containing information that directors are not constrained to vote independently.
 SEC Form 17-A Recommendation 5.3 1.
 The independent directors serve for a cumulative term of nine years (reckoned from 2012).
 Compliant Provide information or link/reference to a document showing the years IDs have served as such.
 Minutes of the Board (confidential) 2.
 The company bars an independent director from serving in such capacity after the term limit of nine years. compliant Provide information or link/reference to a document containing information on the company's policy on term limits for its independent director.
 Minutes of the Board (confidential) 3.
 In the instance that the company retains on independent director in the same capacity after nine years, the board provides meritorious justification and seeks shareholders' approval during the annual shareholders' meeting. compliant Provide reference to the meritorious justification and proof of shareholders' approval during the annual shareholders' meeting.
 Minutes of the Annual Stockholders' Meeting Recommendation 5.4 1.
 The positions of Chairman of the Board and Chief Executive Officer are held by separate individuals. compliant Identify the company's Chairman of the Board and Chief Executive Officer Current Report 2.
 The Chairman of the Board and Chief Executive Officer have clearly defined responsibilities. compliant Provide information or link/reference to a document containing information on the roles and responsibilities of the Chairman of the Board and Chief Executive Officer.
 Current Report